openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 model, we also calculate the `correction_precision` for each `TP`.

-With these metric, we're now capable of evaluating our spellcheck accuratly on this task!
+With these metric, we're now capable of evaluating our spellcheck accurately on this task!

 **Notes:**
 * This evaluation algorithm depends on how well the sequence alignment was performed.
 It works only if there's enough information (similar tokens) to align sequences.
 It means noisy sequences can influence the sequence alignment and therefore bias the metrics calculation.
-Adding a noise threshold, such as calculated the **BLEU** score beetween Original-Reference & Original-Prediction could be a good solution to prevent this.
+Adding a noise threshold, such as calculating the **BLEU** score between Original-Reference & Original-Prediction could be a good solution to prevent this.

 * The Needleman-Wunsch is the foundation of this algorithm.
-It can be worth to perform hyperparameters tuning to get the best sequence alignement for our case.
+It can be worth performing hyperparameter tuning to get the best sequence alignment for our case.